 Need to Halt or Reduce Activity Not a Defense – Not Supplemented

-Duty to Mitigate – This supplements I.C. of Standard Provisions (Attachment D)
+Duty to Mitigate – Supplement to Attachment D, Provision I.C.

-Contingency Plan - The Discharger shall maintain a Contingency Plan as originally required by Regional Water Board Resolution 74-10 and as prudent in accordance with current municipal facility emergency planning.
+Contingency Plan.
+The Discharger shall maintain a Contingency Plan as prudent in accordance with current facility emergency planning.
 The Contingency Plan shall describe procedures to ensure that existing facilities remain in, or are rapidly returned to, operation in the event of a process failure or emergency incident, such as employee strike, strike by suppliers of chemicals or maintenance services, power outage, vandalism, earthquake, or fire.
-The Discharger may combine the Contingency Plan and Spill Prevention Plan into one document.
-Discharge in violation of the permit where the Discharger has failed to develop and implement a Contingency Plan as described below will be the basis for considering the discharge a willful and negligent violation of the permit pursuant to California Water Code Section 13387.
-The Contingency Plan shall, at a minimum, contain the provisions of a. through g. below.
+The Discharger may combine the Contingency Plan and Spill Prevention Plan (see Provision I.C.2, below) into one document.
+In accordance with Regional Water Board Resolution No. 74-10, discharge in violation of the permit where the Discharger has failed to develop and implement a Contingency Plan as described below may be the basis for considering the discharge a willful and negligent violation of the permit pursuant to California Water Code section 13387.
+The Contingency Plan shall, at a minimum, provide for the following:

-Provision of personnel for continued operation and maintenance of sewerage facilities during employee strikes or strikes against contractors providing services.
+Sufficient personnel for continued facility operation and maintenance during employee strikes or strikes against contractors providing services;

-Maintenance of adequate chemicals or other supplies and spare parts necessary for continued operations of sewerage facilities.
+Maintenance of adequate chemicals or other supplies, and spare parts necessary for continued facility operations;

-Provisions of emergency standby power.
+Emergency standby power;

-Protection against vandalism.
+Protection against vandalism;

-Expeditious action to repair failures of, or damage to, equipment and sewer lines.
+Expeditious action to repair failures of, or damage to, equipment, including any sewer lines;

-Report of spills and discharges of untreated or inadequately treated wastes, including measures taken to clean up the effects of such discharges.
+Reporting of spills and discharges of untreated or inadequately treated wastes, including measures taken to clean up the effects of such discharges; and

-Programs for maintenance, replacement, and surveillance of physical condition of equipment, facilities, and sewer lines.
+Maintenance, replacement, and surveillance of physical condition of equipment and facilities, including any sewer lines.

-Spill Prevention Plan - The Discharger shall maintain a Spill Prevention Plan to prevent accidental discharges and minimize the effects of such events.
-The Spill Prevention Plan shall:
+Spill Prevention Plan.
+The Discharger shall maintain a Spill Prevention Plan to prevent accidental discharges and to minimize the effects of any such discharges.
+The Spill Prevention Plan shall do the following:

-a.
 Identify the possible sources of accidental discharge, untreated or partially treated waste bypass, and polluted drainage;

-b.
-Evaluate the effectiveness of present facilities and procedures, and state when they became operational; and
+State when current facilities and procedures became operational and evaluate their effectiveness; and

-Predict the effectiveness of the proposed facilities and procedures, and provide an implementation schedule containing interim and final dates when they will be constructed, implemented, or operational.
+Predict the effectiveness of any proposed facilities and procedures, and provide an implementation schedule with interim and final dates when the proposed facilities and procedures will be constructed, implemented, or operational.

-This Regional Water Board, after review of the Contingency and Spill Prevention Plans or their updated revisions, may establish conditions it deems necessary to control accidental discharges and to minimize the effects of such events.
-Such conditions may be incorporated as part of the permit upon notice to the Discharger.

-Proper Operation & Maintenance – This supplements I.D of Standard Provisions (Attachment D)
+Proper Operation and Maintenance – Supplement to Attachment D, Provision I.D

-Operation and Maintenance (O&M) Manual - The Discharger shall maintain an O&M Manual to provide the plant and regulatory personnel with a source of information describing all equipment, recommended operational strategies, process control monitoring, and maintenance activities.
-To remain a useful and relevant document, the O&M Manual shall be kept updated to reflect significant changes in treatment facility equipment and operational practices.
-The O&M Manual shall be maintained in usable condition and be available for reference and use by all relevant personnel and Regional Water Board staff.
+Operation and Maintenance Manual.
+The Discharger shall maintain an Operation and Maintenance Manual to provide the plant and regulatory personnel with a source of information describing all equipment, recommended operational strategies, process control monitoring, and maintenance activities.
+To remain a useful and relevant document, the Operation and Maintenance Manual shall be kept updated to reflect significant changes in treatment facility equipment and operational practices.
+The Operation and Maintenance Manual shall be maintained in usable condition and be available for reference and use by all relevant personnel and Regional Water Board staff.

-Wastewater Facilities Status Report - The Discharger shall regularly review, revise, or update, as necessary, its Wastewater Facilities Status Report.
-This report shall document how the Discharger operates and maintains its wastewater collection, treatment, and disposal facilities to ensure that all facilities are adequately staffed, supervised, financed, operated, maintained, repaired, and upgraded as necessary to provide adequate and reliable transport, treatment, and disposal of all wastewater from both existing and planned future wastewater sources under the Discharger's service responsibilities.
+Wastewater Facilities Status Report.
+The Discharger shall maintain a Wastewater Facilities Status Report and regularly review, revise, or update it, as necessary.
+This report shall document how the Discharger operates and maintains its wastewater collection, treatment, and disposal facilities to ensure that all facilities are adequately staffed, supervised, financed, operated, maintained, repaired, and upgraded as necessary to provide adequate and reliable transport, treatment, and disposal of all wastewater from both existing and planned future wastewater sources under the Discharger’s service responsibilities.